denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

 That's it.
 Enjoy your book.

-Please feel free to [contact me](https://www.linkedin.com/in/denyspoltorak/) if you see any improvements for this instruction.
+Please feel free to [contact me](https://www.linkedin.com/in/denyspoltorak/) if you have any improvements for this instruction.